Foxboron/ssh-tpm-agent/README.md

 * A working `ssh-agent`.
 * Create sealed ssh keys on the TPM.
-* PIN support, dictionary attack protection from the TPM allows you to use low entropy PINs instead of passphrases.
+* TPM passphrase support, with anti-hammering protection provided by TPM 2.
 * TPM session encryption.
 * Proxy support towards other `ssh-agent` servers for fallbacks.